rightdroid/umlaut-escape/README.md

 ## License

-This package is released under the MIT License.
+This package is released under the ISC License.
 See the [LICENSE](LICENSE) file for more details.

 ## Issues